exwer/vite-plugin-vue3-auto-i18n/README.md

 # READ THIS FIRST!
-This plugin is still in development, and is not ready for use.
+This plugin is still in beta.
+Expect bugs!

 # vite-plugin-vue3-auto-i18n